-We the People is a new arts research project that seeks to explore how traditional forms of public demonstration can intersect with the digital realm and how digital platforms can carve out space for different forms of participation in a political conversation.
+We the People is a new arts research project that seeks to explore how mass conversation can be act as a form of political protest.
 This project deepens my ongoing interest in the history of demonstration and activism and continues my exploration in the role of art in civic space, blurring the boundaries between the artistic, social and political realms.
-At the core of this work are a number of questions; how has the pandemic impacted the way people protest, both in real life and digitally?
-How has it mobilised new groups to engage in activism - young and old? and How has it shaped community perception of public demonstration as well as the use of force and legislation to curb mass public gatherings.
+At the core of this work are a number of questions; who is an activist and what is the legacy of those who came before us?
+How is the idea of an activist changing shape and how are movements engaging members young and old? and How are current protest movements shaped by community perception of public demonstration and what are the impacts of the legislation and the use of police force having on engagement

 ADHOCRACY - Vitastatistix 2022